 Skip to main content

-Stroll along one of the most evocative streetscapes in Tasmania and absorb the history of this pretty colonial town.
+Stroll along one of the most evocative streetscapes in Tasmania and absorb the history of this charming colonial town.

 Artists know the historic town of Evandale as the heart of Glover country – colonial painter John Glover is described as the father of Australian landscape painting.